 ♥ Rebalance.
 Try natural therapies like naturopathy, acupuncture, chiropractor, kinesiology, EFT and homeopathy.

 ♥ Probiotics.
 Many of you mentioned that probiotics was one of the best remedies and first stops.
-I like this one from Changing Habits because it is wheat and dairy free.

 ♥ Clean Eating.
 Avoid chemicals, additives and processed foods.
 Naturopath Jess Donovan has a list of foods that might be triggering your childs’ eczema.

 ♥ Zinc.
 Increase zinc in the diet in the form of supplements or zinc-rich foods.